ansys/actions/doc/source/doc-actions/index.rst

 Documentation actions
 =====================

-The documentation actions allow for building and deploying the documentation of a PyAnsys project.
+Documentation actions build and deploy the documentation of a PyAnsys project.

-For using these actions, a project must use `Sphinx <https://www.sphinx-doc.org/en/master/>`_ as documentation parser.
+To use these actions, a project must use `Sphinx <https://www.sphinx-doc.org/en/master/>`_ as documentation parser.